mohammadmaleh/cards-and-transactions/README.md

 **Features**

-- Server-side pagination, currently the transaction can be infinte and it can cause performance issues, a pagination logic should be implemented
+- Server-side pagination, currently the transaction can be infinite and it can cause performance issues, a pagination logic should be implemented
 - Multi-filter support: category, date range, merchant, transaction type
 - Sort options: date, amount, description (ascending/descending)
 - Transaction search with debounced input